Pierluigi Zappacosta: Education

 He received his bachelor's degree (laurea in electrical engineering) from the University of Rome in Italy, graduating cum laude.
-He earned his master's degree in computer science from Stanford in 1978.
+He later earned his master's degree in computer science from Stanford in 1978.

 Personal life

-Zappacosta's son, Marco Zappacosta, is the co-founder and CEO of the unicorn company Thumbtack.
+Zappacosta's son, Marco Zappacosta, is a technology entrepreneur who is known as the co-founder and CEO of the unicorn company Thumbtack.

+Honors

+On 22 May 2015 the President of the Republic, Sergio Mattarella, appointed him Cavaliere del Lavoro.